 Time estimates are hard, especially if you’re not the one actually in the weeds doing the work.
 If you’re feeling uncertain about how long a task will take, connect with the person or team responsible to get their take on how much time they’ve needed to complete something similar.

 Or you can add a time tracking tool to your team’s arsenal to log the time spent on different activities.
-That gives you valuable data you can review and implement to make more accurate predictions for the next project.
+A project time tracking app can give you valuable data you can review and implement to make more accurate predictions for the next project.

 It’s also smart to use the critical path method (CPM) to identify the longest stretch of dependent activities and measure them from start to finish.
 Not only does this give you a greater sense of how long the entire project will take to complete, but it also allows you to discern what activities can be delayed without making the whole project take longer.